ChinaiArman/GarmentRecognitionAPI/README.md

 2. Access the API documentation at `http://localhost:5000/` to view the available endpoints and interact with the API.

+3. You can also use client software of your choice (cURL, Postman, etc.) to send HTTP requests to the endpoints.
+The API documentation will guide you in how to format any request bodies and path parameters for the HTTP requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>